Public transport

 source of image: DPO

 Ostrava is the first city in the Czech Republic to introduce the paperless fare: there are no more paper tickets.
-Instead, standard contactless bank cards, ODISka pre-paid cards and Credit Tickets are used.
+Instead, standard contactless bank cards, ODISka pre-paid cards and Credit Tickets are used – all of these options can be managed in one place – MojeDPO.

 How to Buy a Ticket?
 Tap&Ride With Your Bank Card

 You can use your regular contactless bank card (also mobile pass) immediately after getting on at the payment terminal inside the carriage.
 The payment terminal has English inbuilt in the menu.
 Sometimes it happens that a foreign bank card does not work, it depends on the individual setting.
-A regular 60 min. ticket costs CZK 30.
-A 10 min. ticket costs CZK 23.
 After activating this ticket, you must tap after getting on as well as when getting off.

 Also, please keep on mind that for larger luggage (including a bicycle or a pair of skis) or for a dog on the leash you have to buy an extra ticket (if you do not have a pre-paid long term ticket – see further on).
-The price is CZK 15 for a 60 minute ticket.
-Long-time ticket holders in purchased tariff zones and holders of 3-day and 24-hour tickets can carry one bag (including a bicycle) and a dog free of charge.
+Long-time ticket holders in purchased tariff zones and holders of 7-day, 3-day, 24-hour tickets can carry one bag (including a bicycle) and a dog free of charge.

 Credit Ticket (Anonymous Rechargeable Card)